artursniegowski/Mastering_React.js_through_Projects/README.md

 - Name Highlighting:
 To enhance user experience, the app highlights cars in the list whose names partially or fully match the user's input.</br>
 This feature helps users quickly identify cars with similar or identical names in their inventory.</br>

+## 18_media_fetch_app </br>
+18_media_fetch_app is a React and Redux application focused on understanding data fetching and managing data in a Redux environment.
+It fetches data from an external API and provides various features to interact with it.</br>
+Key Features: </br>
+- using the tag system to implement automatic data re-fetching, inside of Redux Toolkit query.
+- User List: Upon app initialization, it fetches and displays a list of users from an external API.
+Users can be added, deleted, and expanded to view their albums and photos, which can also be added.</br>
+- Dynamic Data Loading: To optimize bandwidth-constrained connections, the app implements lazy data loading.
+It fetches only the required data when a user interacts with specific elements, reducing initial data overfetching.</br>
+- Random Data Generation: All user names, album titles, and photo data are randomly generated, providing a variety of records for testing.</br>
+- Data Storage: The app saves the generated data to an external API server using JSON Server, allowing future retrieval of the randomly generated records.</br>
+- Data Loading Experience: To enhance the user experience, the app employs loading spinners and clear error handling to ensure that users are aware of data fetching activities.</br>
+- Redux Toolkit and Redux Toolkit Query: The project is divided into three phases.
+The first phase, fetching the list of users, uses Plain Redux Toolkit for making requests.
+The subsequent phases, fetching albums and photos, utilize Redux Toolkit Query, an extension that simplifies advanced data fetching features.</br>